5 characteristics of an entrepreneur

 Entrepreneurs: born or made?

 Whether you’re a C-suite pro at a large company with hundreds of workers or you’re the founder of a startup that has only a few employees, you can benefit from thinking like an entrepreneur.

 While some believe that entrepreneurs are born rather than made, anyone can at least learn some of the characteristics that make entrepreneurs what they are.
-There is no single definition of what an entrepreneur actually is, but the term usually refers to someone who, among other things, spearheads a venture, makes decisions on how to proceed, secures the capital needed to make the venture a reality, and shoulders most or all of the associated risk.
+There is no single definition of what an entrepreneur actually is, but the term encompasses a wide array of behaviors and traits.

 Without confidence or self-belief, entrepreneurs cannot possibly succeed.
 They have to be confident both in themselves and in the products or services they sell.
 If they believe in themselves, they will have the ability to stay the course regardless difficulties or discouragement. get.
 They also have the stomach to take risks — after all, they believe that they will succeed.